<?xml version="1.0" encoding="UTF-8"?>

 <content:encoded>

-<![CDATA["I had a case... where a person was picked up for drunk driving... [he] asked for a hardship privilege... and the very next week, he gets picked up again for drunk driving on the hardship privilege." <p><br></p><p>Jen sits down with Judge Jonah Triebwasser to peel back the curtain on the local judicial system.
-Moving beyond the "whooping and hollering" of television courtrooms, the Judge shares what it really looks like to serve the community of Red Hook from behind the bench.</p><p><strong>Inside the Episode:</strong></p><ul><li><strong>TV vs. Reality:</strong> The Judge clarifies that real courtrooms prioritize dignity and civility over the dramatics seen on shows like <em>Judge Judy</em>.</li><li><strong>The Philosophy of Fairness:</strong> He describes local courts as "the courts closest to the people," where the goal is to ensure every individual feels heard and treated fairly, even if they don't agree with the final decision.</li><li><strong>Essential Qualities of a Judge:</strong> Patience is the most vital trait, guided by the principle of treating everyone as you would want to be treated.</li><li><strong>The Challenges of Human Nature:</strong> Judge Triebwasser discusses "frequent fliers" (recidivists) and the difficulty of balancing compassion with the law in sensitive cases like landlord-tenant disputes.</li><li><strong>A Call to Service:</strong> Beyond the bench, the Judge emphasizes the "crying need" for volunteers in organizations like the Fire Department and local service clubs to keep the community thriving.</li></ul><p><strong>About the Guest:<br></strong><br></p><p>Judge Jonah Triebwasser has been a resident of Red Hook since 1979 and has spent over 50 years in various facets of the legal system.
-His diverse career path includes:</p><ul><li>Starting as a police officer in New York City.</li><li>Working as an investigator for the Attorney General's office.</li><li>Serving as a prosecutor for the New York State Department of Environmental Conservation.</li><li>Serving as both a Town and Village Judge in Red Hook.</li><li>Hosting the long-running radio program <em>At Your Service</em>.</li></ul><p><strong>Connect with the Community</strong></p><ul><li><strong>Listen to Judge Triebwasser:</strong> Tune into his radio show, <em>At Your Service</em>, on WGHQ and WBPM, or wherever you get your podcasts.</li><li><strong>Get Involved:</strong> Learn more about the <a href="https://www.redhookrotaryclub.org/">Red Hook Rotary Club</a> and their local initiatives like Apple Blossom Day.</li><li><strong>Support the Show:</strong> Subscribe to <a href="https://hudsonvalleystorycatcher.com/"><em>Hudson Valley Storycatcher</em></a> and leave us a 5-star rating and review <a href="https://podcasts.apple.com/us/podcast/hudson-valley-storycatcher/id1868096348?uo=4">on Apple Podcasts</a>.</li><li><strong>Nominate a Neighbor: </strong>Do you know someone who would be a great guest on the show?
+<![CDATA["I had a case... where a person was picked up for drunk driving... [he] asked for a hardship privilege... and the very next week, he gets picked up again for drunk driving on the hardship privilege." <p><br></p><p>In the latest of our interviews with locals, Jen sits down with Judge Jonah Triebwasser to peel back the curtain on the local judicial system and how it works in the Hudson Valley.
+Moving beyond the "whooping and hollering" of television courtrooms, the Judge shares what it really looks like to serve the community of Red Hook from behind the bench.</p><p><strong>Inside the Episode:</strong></p><ul><li><strong>TV vs. Reality:</strong> The Judge clarifies that real courtrooms prioritize dignity and civility over the dramatics seen on shows like <em>Judge Judy</em>.</li><li><strong>The Philosophy of Fairness:</strong> He describes local courts as "the courts closest to the people," where the goal is to ensure every individual feels heard and treated fairly, even if they don't agree with the final decision.</li><li><strong>Essential Qualities of a Judge:</strong> Patience is the most vital trait, guided by the principle of treating everyone as you would want to be treated.</li><li><strong>The Challenges of Human Nature:</strong> Judge Triebwasser discusses "frequent fliers" (recidivists) and the difficulty of balancing compassion with the law in sensitive cases like landlord-tenant disputes.</li><li><strong>A Call to Service:</strong> Beyond the bench, the Judge emphasizes the "crying need" for volunteers in organizations like the Fire Department and local service clubs to keep the Hudson Valley community thriving, as well as a great way of discovering neighbors.</li></ul><p><strong>About the Guest:<br></strong><br></p><p>Judge Jonah Triebwasser has been a resident of Red Hook, NY since 1979 and has spent over 50 years in various facets of the legal system.
+His diverse career path includes:</p><ul><li>Starting as a police officer in New York City.</li><li>Working as an investigator for the Attorney General's office.</li><li>Serving as a prosecutor for the New York State Department of Environmental Conservation.</li><li>Serving as both a Town and Village Judge in the Hudson Valley's Red Hook.</li><li>Hosting the long-running radio program <em>At Your Service, </em>highlighting community narratives of public service.</li></ul><p><strong>Connect with the Community</strong></p><ul><li><strong>Listen to Judge Triebwasser:</strong> Tune into his radio show, <em>At Your Service</em>, on WGHQ and WBPM, or wherever you get your podcasts.</li><li><strong>Get Involved:</strong> Learn more about the <a href="https://www.redhookrotaryclub.org/">Red Hook Rotary Club</a> and their local initiatives like Apple Blossom Day.</li><li><strong>Support the Show:</strong> Subscribe to <a href="https://hudsonvalleystorycatcher.com/"><em>Hudson Valley Storycatcher</em></a> and leave us a 5-star rating and review <a href="https://podcasts.apple.com/us/podcast/hudson-valley-storycatcher/id1868096348?uo=4">on Apple Podcasts</a>.</li><li><strong>Nominate a Neighbor: </strong>Do you know someone who would be a great guest on the show?
 Email us at: hudsonvalleystorycatcher@gmail.com</li></ul>]]>

 </content:encoded>